DFHack/dfhack/README.rst

 autobutcher
 ===========
 Assigns lifestock for slaughter once it reaches a specific count.
 Requires that you add the target race(s) to a watch list.
-Only tame units of the own civilization will be processed.
+Only tame units will be processed.
 Named units will be completely ignored (you can give animals nicknames with the tool 'rename unit' to protect them from autobutcher).
 Creatures trained for war or hunting will be ignored as well.
 Once you have too much adults, the oldest will be butchered first.
 Once you have too much kids, the youngest will be butchered first.
 If you don't set any target count the following default will be used: 1 male kid, 5 female kids, 1 male adult, 5 female adults.

 Options:
 --------